MaxSteven/jamesrobinsonvfx.github.io/_posts/2022-02-18-executing-python-code-from-a-string-parameter.md

 ### A Quick Detour: `kwargs`

 Now `kwargs` is a whole topic in itself (see the [documentation](https://www.sidefx.com/docs/houdini/hom/locations.html))!
-Basically, whenever you're running code on a node in Houdini, whether through a callback, an Action Button, a menu script, an OnCreated script ... and so on, Houdini usually passes you a really useful object called `kwargs`. `kwargs` generally stands for *Keyword Arguments*, and is a simple Python dictionary with some key/value pairs that can be really useful to you!
+Basically, whenever you're running code on a node in Houdini, whether through a callback, an Action Button, a menu script, an OnCreated script ... and so on, Houdini usually passes you a really useful object called `kwargs`. `kwargs` generally stands for *Keyword Arguments*, and is a simple Python dictionary with some key/value pairs that can be really useful to you.
 I don't want to make this a post about kwargs, but just so we can understand it a little better, let's quickly erase the callback code that's currently in there, and replace it with:

 ```python
 print(kwargs)